 You don’t need to decide today if you are staying or going.
 But you do need to make a plan to think about your finances.
 Housing expenses should account for 30% of your income (including utilities).
 If the new rent is going to price you out of your household budget, finding a less expensive rental is what needs to happen.
 Do not put additional strain on your finances by living in a place you cannot afford.

 If you can afford the new rent but do not want to pay it, do some research to see what else is on the market.
 You might discover that rents have gone up universally in your area and your landlord is asking for a reasonable price.
 Would it be worth the moving expenses to find a comparable property with comparable rent?

 Try to Reasonably Negotiate

 Before you start paying the higher rate or perusing the rental ads, have a professional and honest conversation with your landlord.
-Tell your landlord you are concerned with the raising rent prices and that you will probably have to move.
-You might find that he likes you as a tenant and will negotiate the rent increase down in order to keep you.
+Tell your landlord you are concerned with the rising rent prices and that you will probably have to move.
+You might find that they like you as a tenant and will negotiate the rent increase down in order to keep you.
 This tactic will only work if you get along with your landlord and have a history of on-time rent payments.